 Section 5.
 Fiscal Year.
 The Corporation’s fiscal year shall begin on January 1, except as the Board of Trustees determines otherwise.

 Section 6.
 Auditing and Reports.
 The President, with the assistance of other officers and trustees as appropriate, shall cause to be prepared annually a statement of the affairs of the Corporation, including a balance sheet and financial statement for the preceding year, which shall be presented at the annual meeting of members and filed with the records of the Corporation.
-Financial records and statements need not be audited, but any such records and statements shall be audited if so directed by the Board of Trustees or a majority of general members at a meeting of members called for that purpose.
+Financial records and statements need not be audited, but any such records and statements shall be audited if so directed by the Board of Trustees or a majority of general members at the annual meeting or a meeting of members called for that purpose.

 Section 7.
 Indemnification.
 Except as prohibited by law, each officer and trustee shall be indemnified by the Corporation against costs and expenses reasonably incurred in connection with any action, suit, or proceeding to which he or she is made a party by reason of being, or having been, an officer or trustee, except to the extent he or she is finally adjudged by a court of competent jurisdiction to have acted negligently or engaged in willful misconduct, in the capacity of an officer or trustee, in a matter in question in such action, suit, or proceeding.
 The Board of Trustees may indemnify employees of the Corporation in a manner consistent with the preceding sentence.